Lusiné VartanLV

 Scenarios you can run.

 The reader triggers a live moment and watches the system respond.
 Instead of claiming “adaptive operations,” the proposal runs one.
-The executive stops reading and starts taking part.

 Signal